 Singapore Fried Rice Noodles

 The following recipe is for Singapore fried rice noodles, or fried bee hoon, a simple dish that is served for breakfast or lunch, and is something we bring to pot lucks as well.
 You can enjoy it vegan style with cabbage and carrot, or vegetarian with an added egg, or with chicken and/or shrimp.
 It’s really quite versatile!
-Enjoy as a main dish, side dish, or with a cold beer!
+Enjoy as a main dish or a side dish!

 Yield: Serves 4-6